chisomiloks/logiistics-inventory-app/README.md

 ## Shopify Backend Developer Intern Challenge (Summer 2022) Project

-Inventory tracking web application for a logitics company.
+*Inventory tracking web application for a logistics company.*

 In order to run the application you need to have the following installed.